 - Elastic File Systems – Back up EFSs.

 To add an instance, for example, to the policy:

 In the Add Backup Targets menu, select Instances.
 The list of instances you have in the region for the policy’s account appears.
 The Region list allows you to switch between different regions.
 You can use the free text search, column-based sorting, or pagination if there are a lot of instances and you are seeking a specific one.

 Note: Although you can add backup objects from different regions in the same policy, in many cases it is not a good practice to do so.

 By default, all EBS volumes which are attached to this instance will be backed up.
 If a volume gets detached from or attached to the instance, it will not interfere with the normal operations of the policy.
 In every backup, N2WS will check which volumes are attached to the instance and take snapshots of them.
-Click Home and go to the Policies tab again.
-In the Schedules column of the policy, click the backup times link.
-You will see the planned backups for this policy.

 The backups will start automatically at the time configured previously in the schedule.

 If you want to initiate an immediate backup, select a policy and then select Run ASAP.